GRoncador/GRoncador/README.md

 I'm not a professional developer, but I like to know the basics of programming languages as an enthusiast of digital innovation.
 I'm currently learning javascript and python.

-Here, you'll find my programming and data science projects, developed in my free time to study and have fun 😄
+Here, you'll find my Software Development and Data Science projects, developed in my free time to study and have fun 😄

 📫 If you got an interesting idea or even some suggestions for my work's improvement, let's chat!
   - https://www.linkedin.com/in/gustavo-roncador-borges